PrasanthaF/UserPortal/ReadMe.txt

-User Portal – Sample Application
+﻿User Portal – Sample Application

-* The application can be run in the Dev environment on http://localhost:8080/ by running the command "webpack" and "webpack-dev-server" or npm start.
+The application can be run in the Dev environment on http://localhost:8080/ by running the command "webpack" and "webpack-dev-server" or npm start.

-* This sample application also can be viewed by going to https://prasanthaf.github.io
+* This sample application also can be viewed by going to https://prasanthaf.github.io or https://prasanthaf.github.io/userportal

+The deployable package can be found in the build folder.

-*** Please contact me if you have any questions or face any issues running this application.
+Please contact me if you have any questions or face any issues running this application.
+Thank you!